Inedo/inedo-docs/Content/proget/api/security/tasks/list-attributes.md

 :::

 ## Command Specification (CLI)
-The `security attributes list` command is used to list all task attributes.
+The `security attributes list` command is used to list all Task attributes.

 **Listing all task attributes** requires no additional options: